jnebrera/n2kafka/src/decoder/zz_http2k/README.md

 : Private key to use.
 It can't be readable by "others" group.

 https_key_password
 : Password to decode private key (optional).
+If the password is contained in a file, you can use "@/file/path" format.

 https_cert_filename
 : Certificate to export.